BIS Certification for Footwear Manufacturers

 For Option 2:

 - After Factory Inspection, if no action is pending, BIS will process the application for a license grant.

 - Once it is decided to grant the license, you will be requested by BIS to submit the requisite payment.
 Once payment is received, your license number will be generated and communicated to you.

 Grant of Licence

-- After the grant of a license, the applicants are required to follow the Scheme of Inspection and Testing and the terms of the BIS license.
+- After granting a license, the applicants must follow the Scheme of Inspection and Testing and the terms of the BIS license.